matrix-org/matrix-spec/content/appendices.md

 multiple of four characters using `=` characters, unpadded Base64 omits this padding.

-For reference, RFC 4648 uses the following alphabet for Base 64:
+For reference, RFC 4648 uses the following alphabet for Base64:

     Value Encoding  Value Encoding  Value Encoding  Value Encoding 0 A            17 R            34 i            51 z